fluturecode/myMtv-client/README.md

 # React YouTube Music Player App

-This repository using React and Firebase to sping up a simple music video player app.
+This repository is built with React and Firebase, to spine up a simle music video player app.

 ## Getting Started with Create React App